Nanda Chaur

 Nanda Chaur is a village in Hoshiarpur district, Punjab, India.
 It is also known as Nanda Chaur Dham due to the Shri Om Darbar temple situated at Nanda Chaur.
 It contains multiple schools and colleges as well as a hospital.
 The village is situated at Bullowal to Bhogpur road and approximately 20 kilometres from its belonging district Hoshiarpur.

 Demographics

-According to Census 2011 Nanda Chaur village has population of 3478 of which 1780 are males while 1698 are females as per Population Census 2011.
+According to Census 2011 Nanda Chaur village has population of 3478 of which 1780 are males while 1698 are females.
 And total number of families residing here are 723.